 On this form, you need to:

-An SAAC meeting will usually include the head of your department, the head of your college, and the chair of the relevant board of examiners (or a supervisor in the case of some Postgraduates).
+Exceptionally a case will be referred to a full meeting of SAAC, and the SAAC meeting will usually include the head of your department, the head of your college, and the chair of the relevant board of examiners (or a supervisor in the case of some Postgraduates).
 You will be asked to present your own case in person, though in some circumstances you may be able to nominate a proxy to attend in your place.

 Judgments are normally reached within 10 days of the meeting, at which point SAAC can grant a concession, return the decision to the board of examiners for review, or they may find no grounds for appeal and disallow it.
 When one of these decisions is come to, a ‘Completion of Procedures’ letter will be issued.
+At this point, you may appeal to the Office of the Independent Adjudicator (OIAHE), about which more information can be found below.

 The appeals process can be a daunting one, and often involves a number of individuals from across the University at different stages, so it’s not unusual for you to want to seek help at this point.
 There are a number of places you can find help, including:

 An appeal at Senate stage must be submitted to the Academic Quality Service (AQS).
-The form to file a senate level appeal can be found here for appeals relating to academic decisions made in the 2023-2024 academic year.
+The form to file a senate level appeal can be found here

 If you have problems viewing the above video, please click here.

-Page last reviewed: 30/09/2024
+Page last reviewed: 15/07/2025